Looking for something? Search Here »

 TAS – CLICK HERE WA – (no relevant Codes at this time).

-10. Now you will need registration with the Australian Taxation Office, so you can trade.
+12. Now you will need registration with the Australian Taxation Office, so you can trade.

 CLICK HERE FOR LINKS for more information.
 Without an ABN (Australian Business Number) it is impossible to open a bank account.
 You can register online for an and ABN, for GST (Goods & Services Tax) and PAYG (Pay as you go) Tax.

-11. You will need a bank account.
+13. You will need a bank account.

 Take your Certificate of Incorporation and your ACN or ABN to the bank of your choice and open accounts, establish loans and credit card merchant facilities.

-12. You will almost certainly need a computer system, if only to keep your website up to date.
 Work out whether you are going to get a PC or a Mac.
-You can choose open source software or buy MS Office, get yourself an internet provider and Gmail or hotmail account ( and bingo, you have email!), and a printer so you can print out all the good stuff from the Pets Australia website.
+You can choose open source software or buy MS Office, get yourself an internet provider and Gmail or hotmail account (and bingo, you have email!), and a printer so you can print out all the good stuff from the Pets Australia website.

-13. If you are serious about the business getting bigger, you will also need other software.
+15. If you are serious about the business getting bigger, you will also need other software.

 How about specialist aquarium retail?

-14. You will need a web site.
+16. You WILL need a web site.

-15. You will need a Facebook page.
+17. You will need a Facebook page.

+Your Facebook (/Instagram/Snapchat/etc) page is your conversation with current clients, where you website is your billboard to attract new clients.
 Many people think that a Facebook page is a suitable substitute for a website (or vice versa).
 IT ISN’T. Clients use both to assess your suitability for their business, and search engines still prefer websites in searches.
 You will need both, link them to each other, and help them to find you easily.

-17. Now to business equipment.
+18. Now to business equipment.

 Leasing is more expensive, but has some accounting advantages and doesn’t upset your cash flow quite as badly.
 Talk to your accountant about buy vs lease.
 Get only the equipment you need to work NOW, and save those $$ for the future.

-18. Now you will need phones.
+19. Now you will need phones.

 Talk to Telstra or VoIP (Voice Over Internet Protocol) providers and make your bookings.
 VoIP results in really substantial savings on telephone bills, but the quality may not be quite as good.
+Remember, that business that uses only mobile numbers (especially if you don’t have a quality website) can be seen by clients as “fly by night” or unprofessional.

-19. Insurance is a necessity, not a luxury cost.
+20. Insurance is a necessity, not a luxury cost.

 You will need as a very least income protection, general insurance (building contents, pets in care etc), building (depends on your situation), and public liability.
 One law suit on a poorly insured business can spell the end of that business.
 Workers compensation is also a necessity for most businesses.
+Pets Australia members enjoy excellent insurance deals through their member service provider!

-20. Now you are ready to trade!
+Now you are ready to trade!

 Good luck in your pet business and remember that Pets Australia staff are always willing to help you get your business off the ground with great member services and good advice.

-© 2013 Pets Australia Pty Ltd
+© 2024 Pets Australia Pty Ltd